Tips That Will Ease Your Navratri Fasting

 Fasting when done in an appropriate way surely, makes a lot of healthy difference to your mind and body.
 Avni Kaul says, if you observe your fast with a few precautions it is even better.
 After all, you need to ensure too that fasting is not having any toll on your body.
 That means with your fasting you will also be able to enjoy the festivities even more.

-India’s eminent Dietitian and nutritionist Avni Kaul share a few easy yet vital tips if followed correctly will really help you to have comfortable fasting throughout these 9 days.
+India’s eminent Dietician and nutritionist Avni Kaul share a few easy yet vital tips if followed correctly will really help you to have comfortable fasting throughout these 9 days.

 Stay hydrated